planktin/wagon-generators/README.md

 ## Roadmap / To Do

  * Add a more 'fleshed out' template including common content types, such as contact forms and blogs.
+ * Add better mobile support 'out of the box'